constarg/sushi-shuffle/README.md

 # Introduction

-Welcome to file-sorter-core, your new ally in conquering the chaos of file organization on Linux systems.
+Welcome to file-sorter-core, your new ally in conquering the chaos of file organization.
 This lightweight and flexible service is designed to rescue your files from the abyss of disorder, operating seamlessly based on a straightforward config file.
 Imagine giving specific orders to your file-sorter like – "Hey, check /home/username/Desktop/, and if you find any *.py files, move them to /home/username/py!"
 It's that simple.

 # Installation Requirements